ayobuba/sand-curly-funicular/README.md

 1. **How would you optimize costs?**
    - Use **Reserved Instances and Savings Plans** for predictable workloads.
    - Leverage **Spot Instances** for non-critical tasks.
+   - Leverage **AWS Nuke** to remove non-critical workloads or managed services incase it is forgotten.
+   - setup **budgets and alerts** to monitor costs.

 2. **What tools would you use for monitoring?**
    - Use **CloudWatch, AWS X-Ray, and centralized logging in S3**.